MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x109---critical-structure-corruption.md

 -   If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

 -   Run the Windows Memory Diagnostics tool, to test the memory.
-In the control panel search box, type Memory, and then click **Diagnose your computer's memory problems**.‌ After the test is run, use Event viewer to view the results under the System log.
+In the control panel search box, type Memory, and then select **Diagnose your computer's memory problems**.‌ After the test is run, use Event viewer to view the results under the System log.
 Look for the *MemoryDiagnostics-Results* entry to view the results.

 -   You can try running the hardware diagnostics supplied by the system manufacturer.